 - Show evidence of a rising minimum GPA of 2.75

-Transfer students: Please upload your transcript from your former institution to the SOE Database for GPA admission review.
+Transfer students: Please upload your transcript from your former institution to the College of Education database for GPA admission review.

 In addition to the cumulative GPA requirement for admission, please note the following:

-- Secondary Education applicants: A minimum GPA of 2.5 in your content major (English, math, chemistry, physics, biology, history/social studies, world languages.)
+- Secondary Education applicants: A minimum GPA of 2.5 in your content major (English, math, chemistry, physics, biology, history/social studies.)

 - Music Education applicants: A minimum GPA of 2.5 in Music